Dennett Garrison: Description and history

 The Dennett Garrison is located on the northeast side of Dennett Street, a historically significant road leading northwest (roughly paralleling the Piscataqua River) and inland from the early coastal settlements of Kittery.
 It is a 2 1/2-story timber-frame structure, five bays wide, with a side gable roof, central chimney (once larger but now reduced in size), and clapboard siding.
 The front door is a four-panel door set in a simple frame, and the windows are generally replacement sash (some dating to the late 18th century) for what would have originally been casement windows.
-The interior of the house has rooms with low ceilings typical of the early colonial period, with large fireplaces.
+The interior of the house has rooms with low ceilings typical of the early colonial period, and large fireplaces.
 The walls of the first floor are hand-hewn hemlock, dovetailed and treenailed in place; the upper floor walls are oak.

 The land on which the house stands was granted in 1661 to Christian Remick, and bought by John Dennett in 1698.
 It is not known exactly when Dennett built the house; it is mentioned in a 1720 document in which it is identified as a garrison house, or place of refuge in case of Native American attack.
 It has traditionally been given a construction date of 1710.